swseighman/PythonIntro/basics/loops/README.md

 When you’re using loops for the first time, keep in mind that the set of steps is repeated once for each item in the list, no matter how many items are in the list.
 If you have a million items in your list, Python repeats these steps a million times—and usually very quickly.

-Also keep in mind when writing your own for loops that you can choose any topping you want for the temporary variable that will be associated with each value in the list.
-However, it’s helpful to choose a meaningful topping that represents a single item from the list.
+Also keep in mind when writing your own for loops that you can choose any name you want for the temporary variable that will be associated with each value in the list.
+However, it’s helpful to choose a meaningful name that represents a single item from the list.
 For example, here’s a good way to start a for loop for a list of cats, a list of dogs, and a general list of items:

 ```
 for cat in cats: